It's a simple online service allowing businesses to automatically send appointment or events reminders to their clients via text and email.

 HIPAA is the US governments Health Information Privacy laws (http://www.hhs.gov/hipaa/for-professionals/privacy/laws-regulations/index.html).
 We are fully aware of the HIPAA Privacy Rules as some of our US Healthcare clients have questioned this in the past before they subscribed to our services.
 We do have many active clients operating in the US Healthcare sector and, while we are not in a position to provide specific legal advice about US regulations, we are not aware that our system in any way contravenes with them.
 We refer all our customer to our terms, including Privacy and Confidentiality, as published on our website.

 SMS Client Reminders uses the secure SSL protocol meaning all data is encrypted when being set across the web.

-SMS Client Reminders is available in: USA, Canada, United Kingdom, Albania, Australia, Austria, Belgium, Brazil, Brunei, Cyprus, Czechia, DR Congo, Denmark, France, Germany, Greece, Hong Kong, Hungary, India, Ireland, Israel, Italy, Jamaica, Malaysia, Mauritius, Netherlands, New Zealand, Norway, Philippines, Poland, Portugal, Romania, Singapore, South Africa, Spain, Sweden, Switzerland, Tanzania.
+SMS Client Reminders is available in: USA, Canada, United Kingdom, Bermuda, Albania, Australia, Austria, Belgium, Brazil, Brunei, Cyprus, Czechia, DR Congo, Denmark, France, Germany, Greece, Hong Kong, Hungary, India, Ireland, Israel, Italy, Jamaica, Malaysia, Mauritius, Netherlands, New Zealand, Norway, Philippines, Poland, Portugal, Romania, Singapore, South Africa, Spain, Sweden, Switzerland, Tanzania.

 Client Name mode